alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

   HTTP/1.1 302 Found
   Location: https://client.example.org/cb?
     error=invalid_request
-    &error_description=
-      Unsupported%20response_type%20value
+    &error_description=Unsupported%20response_type%20value
     &state=af0ifjsldkj
 ```

-The response will contain an error and error_description parameter and optionally error_uri and state parameters.
+The response will contain an error parameter and optionally error_description, error_uri and state parameters.

-Standard error and error_description values are defined in the [OpenID Connect Core Specification](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequestValidation).
+Standard error values are defined in the [OpenID Connect Core Specification](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequestValidation).
 Implementations may also define their own errors.

 The error_uri parameter may be used by implementations to specify a human-readable web page with information about the error, used to provide the client developer with additional information about the error.